areeves87/Getting-and-Cleaning-Data-Project-/README.md

 - An activity label.
 - An identifier of the subject who carried out the experiment.

-The repository contains a script for generating the tidy dataset from the Samsung data and a codebook describing the variables in the tidy dataset.
+This github repository contains a script for generating the tidy dataset from the Samsung data and a codebook describing the variables in the tidy dataset.

 The repo includes the following files:
 =========================================

-- 'run_analysis.R' runs as long as the Samsung data is your working directory.
+- 'run_analysis.R' will run as long as the Samsung data is your working directory.
 E.g. setwd("~/coursera/GettingCleaningData/Assignment/UCI HAR Dataset").
 The output will be a dataframe called "tidy_data" that will match the contents of the "tidy.txt" file.

-- 'codebook.md' describes the variables in the tidy dataset, which include the fixed variables "id" and "activity" and 60-odd measured feature variables.
+- 'codebook.md' describes the variables in the tidy dataset, which include the fixed variables "id" and "activity" and 66 measured feature variables.

 Notes:
 ======